cafriheliks/notes/README.md

 # 2024-01-19
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
 Finally, use task management tools like Trello or Asana to keep track of your progress and make adjustments as needed.
 Remember to take breaks and switch tasks every now and then to avoid getting stuck in a rut.
 By following these tips, you can make the most of each day and become a more effective programmer.

+# 2024-01-20
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Therefore, focus on writing clean, maintainable, and well-documented code that not only functions correctly but also conveys its purpose and logic clearly to others.
+Invest time in planning, debugging, testing, and refactoring for the longevity and scalability of your software projects."

+Additionally, "Simplicity is the ultimate sophistication." - Leonardo da Vinci.
+This quote resonates in programming as a reminder to keep solutions simple and avoid over-engineering.
+It's about striking a balance between complexity and functionality, aiming to write elegant, efficient, and effective code.